-I compared Ginger Software vs Grammarly to see which is the best grammar tool for writers and bloggers on a budget.
+I compared Ginger Software vs Grammarly to see which is the best grammar tool for writers, bloggers, and content creators on a budget.

 In this comparison, I pit Ginger Software vs Grammarly to discover what's the right choice for editing a piece of writing.